privacytoolsIO/privacy-tools/README.md

 - https://discord.gg/Drr9XbKW9k
 - https://www.pinterest.com/privacytoolsIO/

-# Why is PrivacyTools.io on platforms like Facebook, Instagram, etc.?
+# Why is PrivacyTools.io on platforms like Facebook?

 For the simple reason that our target audience, privacy unaware people, are using them and therefore a good way to raise awareness for privacy tools and promote open-source software alternatives and reach a large audience.
 It wouldn't make sense to choose Mastodon as our sole outlet because Mastodon users are general speaking already privacy-aware.